DrVicki/git_github_training/Git.md

 7. ## Merge Branches

-After making changes in your feature branch, merge it back to main:
+After making changes in your feature branch, merge it back to main. ***You are still on your terminal.***

 ```bash
 git checkout main